josephnguyen-macusaone/abc-dashboard/backend/docs/guides/email-setup-guide.md

 1. Check if IP restrictions are enabled
 2. Add your server's IP to the whitelist
-3. Or disable IP restrictions in SendGrid settings
+3. Or disable IP restrictions in Mailjet settings

 ### Connection Issues